Carrizo Plain: Grazing

 Few issues regarding the CPNM have been as controversial as grazing.
 The internal dispute in the Bureau of Land Management created national headlines when Marlene Braun, the first Monument Manager of the CPNM, died by suicide in 2005.
 An investigative article by Los Angeles Times reporters Julie Cart and Maria LaGanga revealed that Braun discussed grazing extensively in correspondence just before her death.
-The proclamation for the Carrizo Plain National Monument addressed grazing, but its language is similar to that found in most similar proclamations.
+The proclamation for the Carrizo Plain National Monument addressed grazing, but its language is similar to that of other proclamations.
 The proclamation directed BLM to manage grazing in accordance with existing laws and regulations.
-Braun chose to allow Taylor Grazing Act allotments to expire and replaced them with free use permits.
-This action was opposed both by many ranchers and Braun's field office supervisor, Ron Huntsinger.
-Her practice, which would allow BLM to set stocking rates each season as opposed to guaranteeing stocking rates for ten-year periods, was contrary to the desires of the Department of the Interior under President George W. Bush.
+Braun chose to allow Taylor Grazing Act allotments to expire and replace them with free-use permits.
+This action was opposed by many ranchers and Braun's field office supervisor, Ron Huntsinger.
+Her practice, which would allow BLM to set stocking rates each season rather than guarantee them for 10-year periods, was contrary to the Department of the Interior's desires under President George W. Bush.
 Bakersfield District Office Manager Ron Huntsinger was brought in to oversee a continuation of the Taylor Grazing Act permit system.
-Braun and Huntsinger clashed repeatedly and Braun faced the prospect of stiff penalties for insubordination at the time of her death.
+Braun and Huntsinger clashed repeatedly, and Braun faced the prospect of stiff penalties for insubordination at the time of her death.
 The LA Times, in a follow-up article by Julie Cart, said, "What began as a policy dispute – to graze or not to graze livestock on the fragile Carrizo grasslands – became a morass of environmental politics and office feuding that Braun was convinced threatened both her future and the landscape she loved."
 The monument manager's suicide brought "into stark focus the difficulty BLM managers had in trying to balance the demands of providing protection in accordance with the proclamations and balancing the multiple use mandate of FLPMA."